Cloud native EDA tools & pre-optimized hardware platforms

-Image-based modelling can be used to analyse mass transfer phenomena through porous media, with particular applications to reservoir rock pore-throats networks.
-The aim of these analyses is to improve our understanding and characterisation of the way fluids move through variable pore-scales.
+Image-based modelling can be used to analyze mass transfer phenomena through porous media, with particular applications to reservoir rock pore-throats networks.
+The aim of these analyses is to improve our understanding and characterization of the way fluids move through variable pore-scales.

-Using real geometries from micro-CT, this project involved generating a 3D model in Simpleware software for visualisation and processing prior to meshing and export to COMSOL Multiphysics® for studying chemical transport mechanisms.
+Using real geometries from micro-CT, this project involved generating a 3D model in Simpleware software for visualization and processing prior to meshing and export to COMSOL Multiphysics® for studying chemical transport mechanisms.

 Memorial University of Newfoundland: M. Mahmoodi

 RAW image files of pore space and microstructure were obtained using micro-CT data from an open-source rock CT-image library provided by The Imperial College Consortium on Pore-Scale Modelling (PERM).
-Simpleware ScanIP was used to threshold the data to obtain rock and pore phases, and to crop the 3D model to a suitable dimension for meshing.
-ScanIP’s flood fill algorithm was also used to ensure high-quality segmented images for meshing.
+Simpleware ScanIP was used to convert the data into a 3D-voxel based geometry ready to perform the meshing.
+This step is extremely complex due to usual noises originating from the CT scans.
+In order to render well-constructed rock and pore phases, a series of visual filters and image processing techniques have been applied in ScanIP software.

 Visualization and segmentation of micro-CT data in Simpleware ScanIP